MichaelHornaday/HtmlKitUpdate/README.md

 The starter kit demonstrates how to integrate Izenda BI 7 Series tool in an html page.
 The API in the kit impersonates all requests to be Izenda Admin user.

+Additonal credit to Setch Hutcheson for assistiance with this redux, and Corey Robinson and Triet Pham for the original kit.

 ## Izenda Version
 2.5.0